Maths

 Daily Maths fluency sessions

 We aim for all our pupils to develop good number sense and for children to have automaticity in additive facts.
 We want all our pupils to have a deep understanding of number and number relationships.
 Following Mastering Number allows pupils to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
-The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.
+The aim over time is that children will leave KS1 with fluency in calculation and confidence and flexibility with number.
 Attention will be given to key knowledge and understanding needed in Reception classes, and progression through KS1 to support success in the future.

-Maths in our School
+What Maths looks like in our school

 How to help your child at home: